caleb-siegel/broadway-community-backend/README.md

 - run flask db upgrade

 ## to add images
+- go to todaytix; go to the page for the show and find the category id in the url
+- manually add the id to the database for the todaytix category id
 - run pipenv shell to activate the local environment
 - run python update_images.py